brandur/sorg/content/drafts/two-phase-render.md

 end
 ```

 We're now at more like N*M+1.
 This is the more realistic example, and in real life it just keeps snowballing from there.
 Models have dozens of associations, and their subresources have subresources which have subresources.
-Rendering a single API resource might take hundreds, or even thousands, of database queries.
+Rendering a single API resource/web page might take hundreds, or even thousands, of database queries.

 <img src="/assets/images/two-phase-render/n_times_m_plus_one.svg" alt="N*M+1.">

-Luckily for all of us, databases are pretty fast, and even when abused in this fashion can still get the job done in a timely manner.
+Luckily for all of us, databases are pretty fast, and even when abused in this fashion can still tend get the job done in a timely manner.
 ORMs like ActiveRecord also have features like [eager loading](https://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations), that can be used to prefetch what otherwise would've been loaded lazily.

 ``` ruby
 Product.includes(owner: [], team: [], widget: [:factory]).limit(10)